samreenbegum19/portfolio--website/README.md

-Its a simple portfolio website.
+Its a simple portfolio website by using html and little bit of css.